How Much Do Your Hacked Accounts Cost on the Dark Web?

 Forged Documents

-One of the more expensive items listed on the Dark Web Price Index was passports.
+Passports were among the more expensive items listed on the Dark Web Price Index.
 Physical passports range from $1,500 at the lowest (Lithuanian) to $6,500 at the highest (Maltese).

 Hacking Services